missmatsuko/matsuko.ca/src/data/blog/stop-using-material-design-text-fields.md

 ![2 sets of English and French Material Design text fields.
 The first 2 have labels and the second 2 have labels and values.](./assets/stop-using-material-design-text-fields/translated-fields-material-design-without-and-with-value.png)

 The problem is worse for users who use custom styles to increase their font size.
-After resizing the text to 200% ([a WCAG AA success criteria]((https://www.w3.org/WAI/WCAG21/Understanding/resize-text.html))), both the English and French fields have overlapping text.
+After resizing the text to 200%, both the English and French fields have overlapping text.
+This is a failure of [WCAG AA success criteria 1.4.4 - Resize Text]((https://www.w3.org/WAI/WCAG21/Understanding/resize-text.html)).

 ![2 English and French Material Design text fields with the font size increased.](./assets/stop-using-material-design-text-fields/translated-fields-material-design-large-font-size-with-value.png)